 | Debugging a 500-error across three microservices | Multi-step code reasoning with executable checks; evaluate repair-loop gain | |

-The warehouse calculation and microservice debugging are the strongest candidates because they provide verification signals.
-The core idea is that test-time compute is worth testing when the task requires verifiable, multi-step reasoning, not merely because a task sounds difficult.
+The GPU calculation and microservice debugging are the strongest candidates because they provide verification signals.
+Test-time compute is worth testing when the task requires verifiable, multi-step reasoning, not because the task sounds difficult.

 Test-time compute adds a second scaling axis: spending more compute at inference can outperform moving to a larger single-pass model on hard reasoning tasks.[2]